 Floating garbage piles

 Marine debris in the Pacific accumulates into something called the Great Pacific Garbage Patch—the largest of the five offshore plastic accumulation zones in the world’s oceans.
 Located halfway between Hawaii and California, this mass of plastic debris takes up over 600,000 square miles of ocean, which is twice the size of Texas.
-At the time of sampling, there were more than 1.8 trillion pieces of plastic in the patch that weigh an estimated 80,000 tonnes.
-These 6 other surprising statistics will also help you go green.
+At the time of sampling, there were more than 1.8 trillion pieces of plastic in the patch that weigh an estimated 80,000 tonnes, according to The Ocean Cleanup.

 Plastic bags banned

-Because 2 million single-use plastic bags are distributed per minute around the world, many U.S. cities and countries worldwide are banning and/or taxing their use.
+Because 2 million single-use plastic bags are distributed per minute around the world, many U.S. cities and states, along with countries worldwide, are banning and/or taxing their use, according to the Earth Policy Institute.
 Washington, DC, was one of the first cities to implement a tax on the bags and uses the revenue collected for the Anacostia River Clean Up and Protection Fund.
 San Francisco has completely banned them and reports a 72 percent reduction in plastic bag pollution.
 In 2017, Kenya implemented a countrywide ban, while Australia did so in 2011.
 China has banned them too.
-So jump on the bandwagon and switch up your routine with washable and durable reusable grocery bags from BeeGreen.

 Plastic emits methane

-A study published in PLOS One found that some of the most common plastics release the greenhouse gasses methane (the primary component of natural gas) and ethylene (a hydrocarbon gas) when exposed to sunlight.
+A 2018 study published in PLOS One found that some of the most common plastics release the greenhouse gasses methane (the primary component of natural gas) and ethylene (a hydrocarbon gas) when exposed to sunlight.
 Researchers noted concerns over the scale of plastic production and waste, as these could contribute to greenhouse gas emissions over time—and these can impact climate change.
-Want to do everything you can to help the environment?
-Here are 8 ways to go green without really noticing.

 Beauty products count, too